Setting up integrations to interact with z/OS

 Prerequisites

-Before installing IBM RSE API Plug-in for Zowe CLI on your development machine, you must install Zowe CLI 7.0.1 or later.
-For more information about installing Zowe CLI, see Installing Zowe CLI.
+Before you install IBM RSE API Plug-in for Zowe CLI on your development machine, you must install Zowe CLI 8.0.0 or later.
+For more information on how to install Zowe CLI, see Installing Zowe CLI.

 Confirm with your system administrator that the following host components are installed and configured on the z/OS host system:

-• The RSE API host component, which provides a collection of REST APIs that allow a client to work with various components on the z/OS host system, including MVS data sets, z/OS UNIX files and commands, JES jobs, and more.
+• The RSE API host component version 1.1.6 or higher is suggested, which provides a collection of REST APIs that allow a client to work with various components on the z/OS host system, including MVS data sets, z/OS UNIX files and commands, JES jobs, and more.

-For information about installing and configuring the RSE API host component, see RSE API documentationopen in new window.
+For information on how to install and configure the RSE API host component, see RSE API documentationopen in new window.

 Note: Even if your system administrator has previously installed RSE on your z/OS, an update is needed to get the capabilities described here.